2/29/2024

 speaker

-Yeah, so just a couple of clarifications point there, David.
-When we talk about the 40 million, that's a combination of the impact from Maui as well as the sales outage from a system issue.
-Now, the system issue with sale outage, it's, you know, those things that happens, one of a million events, I doubt we could even, it could repeat itself not only with us or virtually any other organization.
-It was a human error with a third party vendor that was doing a hardware update at the same time we were doing a software update.
-And what happened was it effectively knocked our deeded sale system offline.
+Yeah, so just a couple of clarifications points there, David.
+When we talk about the $40 million, that's a combination of the impact from Maui as well as the sales outage from a system issue.
+Now, the system issue with the sale outage, it's, you know, one of those things that happens One of a million event, I doubt we could even, it could repeat itself not only with us or virtually any other organization.
+It was a human error with a third-party vendor that was doing a hardware update at the same time we were doing a software update.
+And what happened was it effectively knocked our deeded sales system offline.
 And to bring those sales back up, it was offline for almost a week.
-So as Mark mentioned, we've done a lot of work to make sure that the backup system replicates on a real time basis and that recovery would no longer take that much time, even if this very unusual event were to happen.
-Now to break that down, just to quantify it for you, out of the 40 million, I'd say roughly two thirds was associated with the system outage and the balance with Maui.
-And from an EBITDA perspective, the sales system outage had a high flow through because tours were still coming to our sales centers, right?
+So, as Mark mentioned, we've done a lot of work to make sure that the backup system replicates on a real-time basis, and that recovery would no longer take that much time, even if this very unusual event were to happen.
+Now, to break that down, just to quantify it for you, out of the 40 million, I'd say roughly two-thirds was associated with the system outage and the balance with Maui, and from an EBITDA perspective, the sales system outage had a high flow through because tours were still coming to our sales centers, right?
 We still wanted to get in front of customers, have that interaction.
-So when you look at an EBITDA impact, you know, Maui was roughly caught in the six to eight million dollar range and the balance was associated with the system outage, so right around 14 million.
+So when you look at an EBITDA impact, you know, Maui was roughly caught in the $6 to $8 million range, and the balance was associated with the system outage, so right around $14 million.

 speaker